left page start

 Consume Sigil

 Choose one of the following damage types: acid, aether, cold, entropic, fire, kinetic, lightning, mental, necrotic, poison, sonic, or spiritual.
 At 5th, 9th, 13th, and 17th, you can choose an additional damage type.
-While you have an active sigil, you can use your action and expend a spell slot to consume your sigil in a burst of magic energy, provided your sigil is within range.
-Each creature standing in your sigil or within 5 feet of it must make a Reflex saving throw, taking damage of one of your chosen types on a failed save or half as much on a successful one.
-The damage is 2d8 for a 1st-level spell slot, plus 1d8 for each spell level higher than 1st, to a maximum of 6d8.
+While you have an active sigil, you can use your action or bonus action and expend a spell slot to consume your sigil in a burst of magic energy, provided your sigil is within range.
+Each creature standing in your sigil or within 5 feet of it must make a paired saving throw, taking damage of one of your chosen types on a failed save or half as much on a successful one.
+The damage is 2d6 + your spellcasting ability modifier for a 1st-degree spell slot, plus 1d6 for each spell degree higher than 1st, to a maximum of 6d6.

 Sigilist’s Step

-As an action, you can teleport creatures to your sigil, provided it is within range.
-Choose one or more creatures within 5 feet of you.
-Each creature must succeed on a Wisdom saving throw or be teleported to the center of your sigil.
+As a bonus action, you can teleport yourself to your sigil, provided it is within range.
+Alternatively, as an action, you can teleport other creatures to your sigil.
+Choose one or more creatures within 5 feet of you, which can include yourself.
+Each creature must succeed on a Will saving throw or be teleported to the center of your sigil.
 If something occupies that space, a target moves to the nearest adjacent space still in your sigil.
 If there is no available space in your sigil, this ability fails.

 You can teleport a creature in this way twice.
 You gain an additional use at 5th, 9th, 13th, and 17th level.
-You regain all expended uses when you finish a short or long rest.
+All uses refresh after a short rest.

 3rd level: Magus Subclass